Clarify Confused Nodes via Separated Learning: Methodology

-The above two learning channels $s \in \{\text{low}, \text{high} \}$ are used to characterize low-\textit{NC} and high-\textit{NC}, respectively.
-Considering the importance of raw features, we introduce a linear transformation parameterized by $\boldsymbol{W}_x \in \mathbb{R}^{f\times f'}$ to recover them.
+The above two learning channels $s \in \{\text{low}, \text{high} \}$ are used to characterize low-\nc and high-\nc nodes, respectively.
+Considering the importance of raw features, we introduce a linear transformation parameterized by $\boldsymbol{W}_x \in \mathbb{R}^{d\times d'}$ to recover them.
 Then we utilize learnable scalar weight $\alpha^s$ to combine the two outputs for each channel by:

-Finally, we derive the soft assignment prediction $ \boldsymbol{B} \in \mathbb{R}^{n\times C}$ through a MLP parameterized by $\boldsymbol{W}_o \in \mathbb{R}^{f'\times C}$ as follows:
+Finally, we derive the soft assignment prediction $ \boldsymbol{B} \in \mathbb{R}^{n\times C}$ through a MLP parameterized by $\boldsymbol{W}_o \in \mathbb{R}^{d'\times C}$ as follows: